 Lone Dingo Productions

-Over his career as a cameraman/director & producer he has worked and became friends with a few of the greats in our industry.
-Including a stint as Buckingham Palace cameraman.
+Over his career as a cameraman/director & producer, he has worked and become friends with a few of the greats in our industry.
+Including a stint as a Buckingham Palace cameraman.

-A meeting with David Reed in the early 80's led to him meeting up with David's brother Oliver Reed., the meeting led to many other contacts within the industry, the list is far too many to mention.
+A meeting with David Reed in the early 80s led to him meeting up with David's brother Oliver Reed., the meeting led to many other contacts within the industry, but the list is far too many to mention.

 His passion in this social online age is to communicate well with people, treating them equally, how far up or down the food chain you are doesn't rate in Gary's books.
 He answers all calls and emails, something that a lot of people do not seem to rate as important, despite the instant social technology available.

-Gary now writes as a full time screenwriter, he has written a 6 part 'Gothic Thriller' with supernatural overtones.
-It's a torrid ride aimed squarely at the 'Game of Thrones' audience.
+Gary now writes as a full-time screenwriter, he has written a 6 part 'Gothic Thriller' with supernatural overtones.
+It's a torrid ride aimed squarely at the 'Game of Thrones audience.
 It ticks all the boxes for that demographic.
 Gary has just recently written the movie version of the series, 'Dark Fall' needless to say, it's an exciting dark ride, lustrous and extremely sexy.
-The characters are well crafted, plot lines that twist and turn, you can't second guess the outcome, its pure entertainment.
-Gary has been lauded by some very heavy hitting industry icons of television and film who represent four Emmy Awards for their own achievements.
+The characters are well crafted, the plot lines twist and turn, and you can't second guess the outcome, it's pure entertainment.
+Gary has been lauded by some very heavy-hitting industry icons of television and film who represent four Emmy Awards for their achievements.

-He has a natural ability to write visually, 43 years of being a cameraman has paid off handsomely, He has written two more features, plus one series for the UK with Robbie Coltrane in mind and the other set in his homeland of Tasmania.
-Gary is the one to watch, I have no doubt in that area.
-By Alan Parker (UK)
+He has a natural ability to write visually, and 43 years of being a cameraman have paid off handsomely, He has written two more features, plus one series for the UK.
+Gary is the one to watch.
+By Alan Parker

 When Gary was five years old, he ran away from his Birchwood home and spent the day wandering around an abandoned gypsy camp.
 He remembered the gypsies feeding and playing with the foxes that lived in the forest next to their campground.